Introduction: Lollipop Column Chart

-- Selection & Highlighting: Like in standard Power BI Charts you can make use of the Selection & Highlighting functions within the Lollipop Chart;
+- Selection & Highlighting: like in standard Power BI charts you can make use of the Selection & Highlighting functions within the Lollipop Chart;

-- Context menu: Like in standard Power BI Charts you have access to the context menu to Include/Exclude data points;
+- Context menu: like in standard Power BI charts you have access to the context menu to Include/Exclude data points;

-How to use: Fields
+How to use: Build visual

-- Axis: Here you add the field(s) containing the categories you want to place on the x-axis.
+- Axis: here you add the field(s) containing the categories you want to place on the x-axis.
 If you place multiple fields here (like in the example to the left) you can drill through the different fields as if they were levels of a hierarchy.
-You can also use any hierarchy you already have in your data set;
+You can also use any hierarchy you already have in your data set.

-How to use: Format
+How to use: Format visual

-- X-Axis: the formatting options for the x-axis (category axis) are similar to the options available within the Clustered Column Chart (standard Power BI visual).
-These familiar options allow you to change the visibility and formatting of the x-axis elements (like: title, labels, grid lines, etc.)
+- X-Axis: the formatting options for the x-axis (category axis) are similar to the options available within the Clustered column chart (standard Power BI visual).
+These familiar options allow you to change the visibility and formatting of the x-axis elements (like: title, labels, grid lines, etc.).

-- Y-Axis: the formatting options for the y-axis (value axis) are similar to the options available within the Clustered Column Chart (standard Power BI visual).
-These familiar options allow you to change the visibility and formatting of the y-axis elements (like: begin and end values, display units, decimal places, grid lines, etc.)
+- Y-Axis: the formatting options for the y-axis (value axis) are similar to the options available within the Clustered column chart (standard Power BI visual).
+These familiar options allow you to change the visibility and formatting of the y-axis elements (like: begin and end values, display units, decimal places, grid lines, etc.).

 - Data point: within this section you can change the format of the lollipop itself (marker and line).
 First you can change the marker color (=Data color) and switch the fill of the marker on/off (=Fill).
 It also allows you to change the size of the marker (=Size).
 The remaining settings are for the line connecting the marker to the x-axis.
 The line itself can be hidden by switching the toggle to off (=Lines).
 Finally, the line width (=Line width) and color (=Line color) can be changed.

-For any questions or remarks about this Custom Visual, please contact us by email at Nova Silva Support.
+For any questions or remarks about this Visual, please contact us by email at Nova Silva Support.